hixio-mh/qftest-plugin/README.md

 # Changelog

+## v2.1
+* Additional and more advanced concepts of the jenkins pipeline mode are now supported:
+    * The QF-Test step can be run in a customized environment, which can e.g. be defined by means of the `environment` statement in a pipeline script.
+All relevant configuration parameters undergo parameter expansion with respect to the _environment_ set.
+(By contrast, _groovy variables_ are inherently handled by the interpreter.
+Their substitution is unaffected by this.)
+    * The QF-Test step returns now an info object of type `QFTestInfo`.
+At the moment, it solely encodes the Jenkins build result that has been assigned to the QF-Test step (`QFTestInfo::getJeninsResult()`)
+    * The aforementioned build result is additionally attached to the flowNode representation of the build step.
+A Jenkins [blog post](https://www.jenkins.io/blog/2019/07/05/jenkins-pipeline-stage-result-visualization-improvements/) disscusses the concept in greater detail.
+ * The `Console Log` has been reworked, informing now about overwritten command line parameters.
+It also reports missing testsuites and steps without any referenced testsuite.
+ * Extra command line parameters concerning the report generation can be specified.
+ * The path to the QF-Test installation directory can be set again to point to a specific QF-Test version.
+This eliminates the breaking change introduced in [_v2.0_](#v2-0).
+Both options are possible now.
+On windows nodes, a binary path pointing to a `qftest.exe` program will be silently replaced by its `qftestc.exe` counterpart, if both executables exist in the same directory.

 ## v2.0
 This version brings an overall renewal of the QF-Test jenkins plugin.
-Its primary goal is to proivide an **out-of the box integration** of QF-Test within Jenkins builds including **pipeline projects**.
+Its primary goal is to provide an **out-of the box integration** of QF-Test within Jenkins builds including **pipeline projects**.
 On the contrary, support for too specialized use-cases has been dropped:

 * Full support of Jenkins pipeline mode
 * The QF-Test influence on the general Jenkins build result is know configurable
 * Consistency fixes when handling multiple independent suite name / parameter pairs
 * No post steps invocations are required any more.
 The entire functionality is now provided by the plugin itself:
 	* QF-Test execution including report creation
-	* Publishing of run logs and the test report on the Jenkins build result page
+	* Publishing of runlogs and the test report on the Jenkins build result page
 	* Setting the Jenkins build result
 * **Breaking change**: The default location of the QF-Test log directory changed.
 (This will also break legacy configurations with the now obsolete post build steps relaying on explicit log path)
-* **Breaking change**: Direct support for QF-Test runs in *daemon mode* has been dropped.
+* **Breaking change**: Direct support for QF-Test runs in *deamon mode* has been dropped.
 It can still be configured via the `customParam` option.
 In an Jenkins build environment we recommend the usage of *Jenkins agents* instead.
 * **Breaking change**: Environment variables containing other characters than A-Z, numbers and _ (underscore) are not expanded anymore, because the plugin now uses the variable expansion directly from jenkins.
-* **Breaking change**: If you want to use a specific QF-Test version you need to define the location of the qftest.exe binary instead of the version specific path.
+* **Breaking change**: If you want to use a specific QF-Test version you need to define the location of the QF-Test binary instead of the version specific path.